mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 This document explains most of the available non-basic features of CME, which were developed as part of research project.

 If you want to look at how the basic functionality works, like editation of semantic entities, etc..
 You have 3 options:
 1) Read through this document.
 Even though the basics are not covered directly, some of it may become clear as you go.
-Especially after reading the Quick guide (TODO:)
+Especially after reading the [Quick guide](https://radstr-project-branch.dataspecer-www.pages.dev/docs/projects/cme-and-layout/#quick-quide-for-the-project-itself) above.
 2) Learn them by playing a bit in the editor.
 3) You can consult the [original CME docs](https://github.com/mff-uk/dataspecer/blob/main/applications/conceptual-model-editor/docs/intro-document.md), but note that they are quite old and therefore deprecated at places, so even though it may help, you may be better just figuring out yourself.